vvhawk/photo-library-app/app(desktop)/README.md

 ## Display
 After opening an album and selecting a photo, you can display that photo and navigate through the entire album in a slideshow.

 ![Alt text](./guides/display.gif?raw=true "Display")

 ### Caption
 Add fun captions to your photos!

 ### Tag
 Tag your photos by people and location.
 Not satisfied?
-Add your own tags!
+Add your own tag types!

 # Credits